2007 Georgian demonstrations: 2 November 2007 protests

 Opposition protests in Tbilisi on 2 November 2007.
 The inscription says "I am not afraid" in Georgian.

 On 2 November 2007, tens of thousands of Georgians protested outside the parliament in the capital, Tbilisi, urging President Mikhail Saakashvili to step down.
 The crowd also called for early parliamentary elections.
 They accused Saakashvili of heading a corrupt, authoritarian government and wanted him to be ousted democratically.

 The protests continued in the following days; a televised statement from Okruashvili was seen as a boost in support for the opposition.

 Twenty-three law enforcement officers were injured and 21 people were arrested during the riots.

 TV footage showed some protesters throwing stones at riot policemen.
 They were dispersed by police a second time.

-Two pro-opposition independent TV stations have gone off the air after Badri Patarkatsishvili declared that "Nobody should doubt that all my efforts, my financial resources including the last tetri will be applied for freeing Georgia from Fascist regime": Imedi TV (that is co-owned by the media tycoon Badri Patarkatsishvili who sponsored the National Council recently set up by the ten opposition parties and has pledged to finance the rallies until the government is removed) and Kavkasia, located in the same building as Imedi TV.
+Two pro-opposition independent TV stations have gone off the air after Badri Patarkatsishvili declared that "Nobody should doubt that all my efforts, my financial resources including the last tetri will be applied for freeing Georgia from Fascist regime": Imedi TV (that is co-owned by the media tycoon Badri Patarkatsishvili who sponsored the United National Council recently set up by the ten opposition parties and has pledged to finance the rallies until the government is removed) and Kavkasia, located in the same building as Imedi TV.
 Police officers in masks and assault rifles were seen sealing off the Imedi office.
 Shortly afterwards, Mikheil Saakashvili declared a state of emergency Georgia-wide to last for 15 days.
 As a result, news programs at all the private television stations will be shut down for 15 days.
 The publicly funded Georgian Public Broadcaster (GPB) remained the only station allowed to provide news coverage.

 On 8 November, a "small group of students" gathered at Batumi State University to rally against what they saw as the "police violence" that had occurred the previous day.
 According to eyewitnesses interviewed by Human Rights Watch, "police attacked the group without warning, chasing and beating protesters trying to flee."
 Holly Cartner, Executive Director [of] Europe and Central Asia Division at Human Rights Watch condemned what she described as "police attacks on peaceful protesters".

 Soon, Georgia's opposition announced the suspension of anti-government protests in Tbilisi.
 Most of the opposition parties hailed President Saakashvili's decision as the first step to end the political standoff, and agreed to the negotiations with Nino Burjanadze, the parliamentary chairperson.

 By 9 November 2007, riot police and troops had been withdrawn from the main sites of 7 November unrest.
 On the same day, Ilia II, Catholicos-Patriarch of the Georgian Orthodox Church met separately with Nino Burjanadze and opposition leaders and said that he was ready to mediate between the opposition and the authorities.